utopia-group/regel/README.md

-# REGEL: Regular Expression Generation from Examples and Langauage
+# REGEL: Regular Expression Generation from Examples and Language

 This is the code repository for the paper ["Multi-modal Synthesis of Regular Expressions"](https://arxiv.org/abs/1908.03316).